Chris Richards (soccer): International career

 In January 2018, Richards was called for the MNT Youth National Team Summit Camp, which gathered 153 players from U16, U17, U18, U19 and U20 Youth National Teams.
 In May 2018, he made his debut for the United States U20 team in a match against Honduras.
 On November 12, 2018, Richards was called for the 2018 CONCACAF U-20 Championship as one of the three replacements allowed before the beginning of the "Qualification Stage".
 He, then, started in two of the tournament's three remaining matches, including the final, a 2–0 win, against Mexico.
 On May 10, 2019, he was included by the coach Tab Ramos in the 21-man squad called to represent the United States at the 2019 FIFA U-20 World Cup.
 Richards started all of the five matches that the Americans played in the tournament, including the 3–2 win against the heavy favorites, France.
 Richards played the entire game in all but one of the matches (that against Nigeria).

 He received his first call up to the senior United States squad for matches against Wales and Panama in November 2020.
 He made his national team debut as a late substitute against Panama.
+Richards scored his first goal for his country on 18 June 2023, scoring the first goal of United States' 2–0 win against Canada in the 2023 CONCACAF Nations League final.